 Negligence in Traumatic Brain Injury Cases

 As with any other personal injury case, proving negligence is paramount to successfully pursuing damages.
 In severe cases, victims may not be able to speak on their own behalf, and their loved ones may need to pursue legal action in their stead.
-If a traumatic brain injury results from a slip and fall, car accident, an assault, or a workplace accident, proving negligence is the key to obtaining compensation for medical expenses, pain and suffering, and potentially diminished quality of life after the initial recovery.
+If a traumatic brain injury results from a slip and fall, car accident, truck accident, an assault, or a workplace accident, proving negligence is the key to obtaining compensation for medical expenses, pain and suffering, and potentially diminished quality of life after the initial recovery.
 Proving negligence amounts to three basic requirements:

 - The defendant owed a duty of care to the victim and the public